Applications for the Spring 2022 Illinois Reboot Coding Pre-Academy Program are now closed.

 ILLINOIS REBOOT, a FREE part-time technology training program.

 The University of Illinois Research Park and American Family Insurance have partnered together to power Illinois Reboot, a FREE coding pre-academy that exposes participants to technical skill fundamentals and provides coaching and mentoring from local tech professionals.

-Illinois Reboot will provide participants with a foundation in data science literacy, through introductions to the following topics: UNIX, SQL, Python, GitHub, and Agile project management principles.
+Illinois Reboot will provide participants with a foundation in data science literacy, through introductions to the following topics: UNIX, SQL, Python, GitHub, image processing, and statistics.
 The curriculum was curated by University of Illinois Computer Science faculty based on Software Carpentry courses.

-Upon successful completion of curriculum and program requirements, participants will be awarded a University of Illinois Research Park Tech Badge certificate.
+Upon successful completion of curriculum and program requirements, participants will be awarded a University of Illinois Research Park certificate.

 The program specifically seeks to encourage a more diverse and inclusive tech community in Central Illinois, and benefit those who have been adversely affected by the economic factors of COVID-19.

-The training will be delivered via Zoom in the evenings, June through August (schedule link below).
+The training will be delivered via Zoom in the evenings, beginning in April 2022.

 While programming skills and experience are not prerequisites for this course, applicants should have familiarity with technology and data.

 See an overview of the program in this video below: